Wednesday, June 24, 2026

 Perfection of Insight, Prajnaparamita (LACMA)

-All hail the Goddess (DeviPrajna Paramita (of Java), the Mother of the Perfection of Wisdom, the most tremendous, the most excellent of the TEN Perfections the historical Buddha cultivated as the Bodhisattva (the Bodhisatta).
+All hail the Goddess (DeviPrajna Paramita (of Java), the Mother of the Perfection of Wisdom, the most tremendous, the most excellent of the Ten Perfections (paramitas) which the historical Buddha cultivated for aeons as the Bodhisatta (the "being bent on supreme enlightenment").

 • A bodhisattva helping living beings